 It is important to understand that although testosterone is an active muscle androgen and DHT has relatively few direct anabolic effects for muscles in men, DHT is still very important for the full effect, due to increased testosterone productivity.
 Here are some of the features and effects of DHT on the central nervous system: it leads to an increase in neurophysiological activity (endurance), increases resistance to psychological and physical stress, optimizes sexual function and libido.

-One of the important functions of DHT in the body, which is not given due attention, is the antagonism of estrogen.
+One of the important functions of DHT in the body, which is not given due attention, is the antagonism of oestrogen.
 Some men who took Proscar (a 5-AR inhibitor) were convinced of this in their own skin, figuring out the causes of the appeared gynecomastia.
-With a decrease in the protection of DHT from estrogen in the body, men become owners of the so-called “bitch boobs”.
+With a decrease in the protection of DHT from oestrogen in the body, men become owners of the so-called “bitch boobs”.

-How does DHT protect against estrogen?
+How does DHT protect against oestrogen?
 There are at least three explanations for how this works.
-First of all, DH T directly inhibits the activity of estrogen in tissues.
-On the one hand, it works by acting as a competitive antagonist with an estrogen receptor; protection occurs by decreasing estrogen-induced transcription of RNA at the point of subsequent connection with the estrogen receptor.
+First of all, DH T directly inhibits the activity of oestrogen in tissues.
+On the one hand, it works by acting as a competitive antagonist with an oestrogen receptor; protection occurs by decreasing oestrogen-induced transcription of RNA at the point of subsequent connection with the oestrogen receptor.

-Finally, DHT acts on the hypothalamus / pituitary gland, decreasing the secretion of gonadotropins.
-By decreasing the secretion of gonadotropins, you decrease the production of raw materials for estrogen production from testosterone and androstenedione (DHT itself cannot aromatize into estrogen).
+Finally, DHT acts on the hypothalamus and pituitary gland, decreasing the secretion of gonadotropins.
+By decreasing the secretion of gonadotropins, you decrease the production of raw materials for oestrogen production from testosterone and androstenedione (DHT itself cannot aromatize into oestrogen).
 This property of DHT is particularly useful when introduced from the outside, but we will talk about this in more detail below.

 When it comes to sex hormones, it becomes clear that for a wide range of people, the mechanisms of DHT in the functions of the prostate gland are completely unclear.
 The inaccurate and oversimplified opinion of most people is that DHT is responsible for prostate hypertrophy and contributes to the development of prostate cancer.